denten-books/plain-text/2-device.md

 one advantage they have over the zootechnical animal.
 The robot responds with indolence and inertia.
 It eases the burden of creativity, weakening the capacity for poiesis.
-Moreno's therapy practice was therefore based on the principle of creative spontaneity training, aimed at the construction of communities that acknowledge and preserve a sense of personal agency.
+Moreno's therapy practice was therefore based on the principle of creative spontaneity training, or "psychodrama", aimed at the construction of communities that acknowledge and preserve a sense of personal agency.
 As far as I can tell from the records, the practice involved group improvisation and role-play, in what Moreno called the "techniques of freedom," which aimed to "balance spontaneous social forces to the greatest possible harmony and unity of all" [@moreno_who_1953, 8].

 Today, Moreno's writings seem antiquated.
 And yet, the thought of guns and books occupying the same plane of analysis gives me pause.
 How can a book be